Subdivisions of Egypt: Centralization after the 1952 revolution

-Decentralization under Sadat
+Decentralisation under Sadat

-State penetration did not retreat under Sadat, though the earlier effort to mobilize peasants and deliver services disappeared as the local party and cooperative withered.
+State penetration did not retreat under Anwar Sadat, though the earlier effort to mobilize peasants and deliver services disappeared as the local party and cooperative withered.
 However, administrative controls over the peasants remained intact.
-The local power of the old families and the headmen revived but more at the expense of peasants than of the state.
+The local power of the old families and the headmen revived but more at the expense of peasants than at the expense of the state.
 The district police station balanced the notables, and the system of local government (the mayor and council) integrated them into the regime.

-Sadat took several measures to administratively decentralize power to the provinces and towns, with limited fiscal and almost no political decentralization.
+Sadat took several measures to administratively decentralise power to the provinces and towns, with limited fiscal and almost no political decentralisation.
 Governors acquired more authority under Law 43/1979, which reduced the administrative and budgetary controls of the central government over the provinces.
 The elected councils acquired, at least formally, the right to approve or disapprove the local budget.
 In an effort to reduce local demands on the central treasury, local government was given wider powers to raise local taxes.
 Local representative councils became vehicles of pressure for government spending, and the soaring deficits of local government bodies had to be covered by the central government.
 Local government was encouraged to enter into joint ventures with private investors, and these ventures stimulated an alliance between government officials and the local rich that paralleled the infitah alliance at the national level.

 Under Mubarak

-Under president Hosni Mubarak's rule (1981–2011), decentralization continued to evolve.
+Under president Hosni Mubarak's rule (1981–2011), decentralisation continued to evolve.
 Some scholars believed local autonomy was achieved, as local policies often reflected special local conditions.
 Thus, officials in Upper Egypt often bowed to the powerful Islamic movement there, while those in the port cities struck alliances with importers.

 However, others found that local governance proved impotent.
 Parliamentarians were reduced to the roles of local councillors, lobbying at the parliamentary level for basic local services, while the elected Local Popular Councils (LPC) had a parallel ceremonial role to the appointed Local Executive Councils (LEC), which managed the local departments.

+In April 2008, two new governorates were created through presidential decree: Helwan Governorate (separated from Cairo Governorate) and the 6th of October Governorate (separated from Giza Governorate).
+Luxor was also officially upgraded from a city with special status to a full governorate in December 2009.

 Elections of the LPCs have also been observed to be fraudulent.
 The ruling National Democratic Party (NDP) won 95 percent of local council seats during the last election in 2008, with 84 percent of the seats won unopposed.